 [Original Data] Which Industries Have Women on the Rise?

-Housecall Pro, after six years in the business, has compiled data from tens of thousands of past the current users to discover the true representation of women across home service industries.
+Housecall Pro, after more than six years in the business, has compiled data from tens of thousands of past and current users to discover the true representation of women across home service industries.
 These are the industries found to have communities of women workers on the rise.

 21% of Pest Control Employees are Women

-20% of Employees in Generating Contracting are Women
+20% of Employees in General Contracting are Women

 Housecall Pro reports 20% of its past and current users, are women who work in general contracting in some capacity.
 Women, while still a minority, have been on the rise in recent years.